About this Session

 Career highlights include being commissioned by The Hush Foundation for the 2018 album 'Collective Wisdom', writing music to reduce stress in children's hospital environments; a nomination for 'Vocal/Choral Work of the Year' in the APRA AMCOS / Australian Music Centre 2019 Art Music Awards for her piece In Due Season, commissioned by the Adelaide Chamber Singers; and singing solo with the Adelaide Symphony Orchestra and Paul Rissmann, Festival of Learning 2017-18, as well as being contracted for the same in 2020!

-Music has always been a large part of Simone Brock's life, singing from an early age and learning piano from the age of six.
+Music has always been a large part of Simone Brock's life, singing from an early age and learning piano from the age of six, which she now teaches.
 Simone was a part of the Special Interest Music Program at Brighton Secondary School, where she had the experience of singing at Generations in Jazz with the school’s Concert Choir, and also had the wonderful opportunity to perform a duet with Kate Ceberano in year twelve.
-Simone now studies a Master of Education with a Bachelor of Arts majoring in drama and Spanish at Flinders University, and also teaches piano at Novar Music Learning Centre.
 Simone is also involved with the Flinders University Performing Arts Society and the Flinders Acapella group.
+Simone has just completed her Bachelor of Arts/Master of Teaching (Secondary) degree at Flinders University and now teaches high school music and drama.

 At 22, Stephanie has been singing, dancing and acting for most of her life.
 Her love for theatre began in The Fairies when she was 9 and she has since had the opportunity to play some amazing roles, such as 'Calamity' in Calamity Jane (Trinity College), 'Millie' in Thoroughly Modern Millie (Swell Productions) and 'Rizzo' in Grease, 'Ariel' in The Little Mermaid and 'Danielle' in Bring It On (Pelican Productions).
 Stephanie has been passionate about singing most of her life, performing at many events over the years, including the Elder Park Carols and SANFL grand finals.
 She now is in her 3rd year of vocal coaching with her certificate in Stage 1 & 2 of Estill Voice Training.
 Apart from musicals, she is also passionate about leading youth and music at her church.
 Stephanie is looking forward to getting more involved in musical theatre in the future.